-8.3 Additional Follow-On Work to Advance Emergency Transportation Plans and Resilience (Longer-Term - 5 to 10 Years)
+8.3 Additional Follow-On Work to Advance Emergency Transportation Plans and Resilience (Medium-Term - 5 to 10 Years)

 Recommendation 7.
-Engineering evaluation of top priority routes for seismic upgrades perspective.
+Engineering evaluation of top priority routes for seismic upgrades

+Conducting a detailed engineering evaluation of all RETRs is not practical from a resource investment perspective.
 However, stakeholders should consider further investment in conducting site specific geotechnical and structural evaluations on a select group of RETRs (including bridges) to make informed investments to maximize seismic resilience and connectivity between LETRs, RETRs, and SSLRs in a catastrophic earthquake scenario.
-Details of the considerations to harden infrastructure include bridge/crossing age and vulnerability evaluations, including structural and geotechnical analyses and evaluation of the vulnerability of the route in general between crossings for liquefaction, lateral spread, and/or landslides.
-Route priority should also be considered.
-The system as a whole should be evaluated as well for both engineering and emergency response considerations.
-This will help identify areas where a lower tiered route may be considerably cheaper to harden than a higher priority route and still provide adequate connectivity.
+Details of the considerations to harden infrastructure include bridge/crossing age and vulnerability evaluations, including structural and geotechnical analyses and evaluation of the vulnerability of the route in general between crossings for